 Sports hernias are generally caused by high velocity, high force activities such as twisting, cutting movements and kicking.
 Common sports include soccer, football and hockey.
 We also see people with sports hernias who got the injury from basketball, martial arts and ultimate.
 When the muscles responsible for controlling the pelvis and torso, also known as the “core muscles” or "core stabilizers", are unable to resist high shearing forces, a sports hernia injury can occur suddenly or develop over time due to overuse.
 Overuse injuries can result from repetitive athletic movements, repetitive occupational demands, poor posture, or unresolved past injuries.
 Chronic physical stress cause your body to produce tough, dense, scar tissue "adhesions" that alters normal movement and add stress to adjacent tissues.

 Doctors and patients often treat sports hernias as a badly pulled groin muscle.
-This is not a bad thing.
 The groin pain is the result of a tearing or overstretch injury to the muscles in front of the hip or the inner thigh.
 This injury makes it painful or difficult to move the leg and lifting the knee or walking may become difficult.
 Most groin pain injuries come from overuse of the muscles or from a sudden contraction of the muscles.
 Injury occurs when the overall muscles are overstretched or contracted.
 There are several symptoms that differentiate sports hernias from a pulled muscle:

 - Severe pain in the groin area or lower abdomen that is localized to one spot when doing a sit up

 - Severe pain when bending at the torso, sneezing, coughing, twisting or putting pressure on the injured area

 - Persistent pain that goes on continuously for hours or days with little to no relief from over-the-counter pain medications or icing